1967 Caracas earthquake

-The 1967 Caracas earthquake occurred in Caracas, Venezuela, and La Guaira, Vargas on 29 July at 8:00 p.m (UTC−04:00 at that time).
-Its epicenter took place in the litoral central (20 km from Caracas) and lasted 35 seconds.
-It heavily affected areas such as Altamira, Los Palos Grandes, and Litoral Central.
+The 1967 Caracas earthquake occurred in Venezuela on 29 July at 8:00 p.m (UTC−04:00), with its epicenter being 20 km from the Venezuelan capital Caracas.
+It lasted 35 seconds and heavily affected areas such as Altamira, Los Palos Grandes, and Litoral Central, and it was recorded at 6.6 on the moment magnitude scale.
 In the aftermath of the earthquake, there were several aftershocks of lower intensity.
-The earthquake left a toll of 1,536 injured, 225–300 dead, and cost $50–140 million United States dollars in property damage.
+The earthquake left a toll of 1,536 injured, 225–300 dead, and cost US$50–140 million in property damage.

+Tectonic setting

+Caracas lies close to the transform-type plate boundary between the South American plate and the Caribbean plate.
+Most of the relative westward motion of the South American plate is taken up by the Boconó–San Sebastián–El Pilar fault system.
+The San Sebastián Fault runs just offshore except at the Simón Bolívar International Airport where it briefly comes onshore.
+Three major (M≥7.0) destructive earthquakes are interpreted to have resulted from rupture along this fault system, in 1812, 1900 and 2026.